tinyclub/linux-lab/README.md

 ## Quickstart

-Login the VNC page via `tools/open-docker-lab.sh` with the password printed in the console, and then open the 'Linux Lab' desktop shortcut on the desktop to launch into the Lab, and issue the following command to boot the prebuilt kernel and rootfs on the default versatilepb board:
+Login the VNC page via `tools/docker/vnc` with the password printed in the console, and then open the 'Linux Lab' desktop shortcut on the desktop to launch into the Lab, and issue the following command to boot the prebuilt kernel and rootfs on the default `versatilepb` board:

     $ make boot

-**Notes**

-If the screen size doesn't fit your display, set the scaling mode via the setting button on the top right side, or just modify the `-screen 0 1720x960x16` of `tools/supervisord.conf` to your own. the second method need to rerun `tools/install-docker-lab.sh` and `tools/run-docker-lab-daemon.h`.

 ## Usage

+### Available boards

-Check supported boards:
+List builtin boards:

     $ make list
     [ pc ]: